Georgia Boat Registration Cost, Go Outdoors Renewal & eTitle Rules (2026)

 Boater Safety Education in Georgia

-Anyone born on or after January 1, 1998, must have a valid boater education card to operate a motorboat with 10 HP or more on Georgia waters.
+Anyone born on or after January 1, 1998 must complete mandatory boater education to operate any motorized vessel on Georgia waters.

 - Persons born before January 1, 1998